-Failure of a parent or employee to comply with the procedural timelines listed below may result in denial of a grievance request.
-Extensions in timelines may be granted if the relevant decision maker determines there is a reasonable need for such extension.
-Similarly, the timelines for actions to be taken by school personnel or board members may be extended, with notice to the aggrieved party, when there is a reasonable need for extension or extension is in the best interest of an effective process.
+Failure of a family member or employee to comply with the procedural timelines listed in this policy may result in denial of a grievance request.
+Extensions in timelines may be granted if the relevant decision-maker determines there is a reasonable need for such extension.
+Similarly, the timelines for actions to be taken by school personnel or Board members may be extended, with notice to the aggrieved party, when there is a reasonable need for extension or extension is in the best interest of an effective process.